janderson4671/byu-cs460-f2022-1/hw-app-layer/README.md

     7. `http://bar.com:8000/test.txt` (a third time - you might need to click the reload button)

- 7. Follow TCP Streams.
-For each of the URLs requested in #5 and #6, open the corresponding TCP stream by following the instructions below:
+ 7. Find the frame that includes the very first HTTP request, i.e., "GET /cgi-bin/test.cgi", right-click on that frame, and select "Follow", then "TCP Stream".
+You will see both the HTTP request (red) and the HTTP response (blue) for the selected stream in the "Follow TCP Stream" window.

-    1. Find the frame that includes the request, e.g., "GET /cgi-bin/test.cgi", right-click on that frame and select "Follow", then "TCP Stream".
-Leave open the "Follow TCP Stream" window that is created.
+    Look at the contents of the selected HTTP request to make sure that it matches the request you wanted to see.
+(Your browser makes some extra requests that you should ignore).

-    2. Go back to the Wireshark capture window, and clear the display filter (should say "tcp.stream eq 1" or the like).
-Then go back to #1 for the next URL.
+    To switch to streams corresponding to the other HTTP requests/responses, modify the "Stream" field in the lower right-hand corner of the screen (e.g., 1, 2, 3, etc.).

 ## Questions

-Consider each of the HTTP requests issued above when answering the following questions.
-Use the TCP stream windows to help you understand and answer the questions.
+Answer the following questions, using the streams corresponding to the HTTP requests and responses issued above.
+For each question that asks "why", provide a brief but specific explanation.

- 1. In request #1, was a cookie sent by the client?
+ 1. In HTTP request #1, was a cookie sent by the client?
 Why or why not?
- 2. In request #2, was a cookie sent by the client?
+ 2. In HTTP request #2, was a cookie sent by the client?
 Why or why not?
- 3. In request #3, was a cookie sent by the client?
+ 3. In HTTP request #3, was a cookie sent by the client?
 Why or why not?
- 4. In request #4, was a cookie sent by the client?
+ 4. In HTTP request #4, was a cookie sent by the client?
 Why or why not?
- 5. In request #5, was a cookie sent by the client?
+ 5. In HTTP request #5, was a cookie sent by the client?
 Why or why not?
  6. What was the response code associated with request #5?
+Why?
  7. What was the response code associated with request #6?
 Why was it different than that of request #5?
-Be brief but specific.
  8. What was the response code associated with request #7?
 Why was it different than that of request #6?
-Be brief but specific.

 ## Cleanup